Introduction and survey methodology

 Comparisons over time

 Although the telephone survey covers some of the same topics as the face-to-face survey, in some cases using the same or only slightly adapted questions, care should be taken in making comparisons over time.
 The change of mode could affect the results in a variety of ways.
-For example, different types of people may be more likely to take part in the different modes; or the mode may affect how people answer questions.
-Comparability is likely to be more problematic for less-factual questions (for example, about people’s views on public services, as opposed to more factual questions like whether they have used these services in a particular time period).
+For example, different types of people may be more likely to take part in the different modes; or the mode may affect how people answer questions (See Mixing modes within a social survey: opportunities and constraints for the National Survey for Wales, section 3.2.3 for a fuller review).
+Comparability is likely to be more problematic for less-factual questions (e.g. about people’s views on public services, as opposed to more-factual questions like whether they have used these services in a particular time period).

 The results for most topics covered in the face-to-face National Survey change only slowly over time, so in normal times can remain a good indicator of the current situation even a year or more after the end of fieldwork.
 However the particular circumstances of the fieldwork period for the survey, with major changes to people’s everyday lives, may mean that things change much more quickly than is usually the case; so the results may not be a good indicator of the current situation for so lengthy a time.